 Crouse is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Crouse is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Crouse who work in management occupations (76.67%), healthcare (23.33%), and office and administrative support (0.00%).

-Overall, Crouse’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Crouse’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 One downside of living in Crouse, however, is that residents on average have to contend with a long commute, spending on average 62.42 minutes every day commuting to work.

-Being a small town, Crouse does not have a public transit system used by locals to get to and from work.
+Crouse is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Crouse have a very low rate of college education: just 7.82% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.